Google News: History

-As of 2014, Google News was watching more than 50,000 news sources worldwide.
-Versions for more than 60 regions in 28 languages were available in March 2012.
-As of May 2025, service is offered in the following 38 languages: Afrikaans, Arabic, Bengali, Bulgarian, Catalan, Cantonese, Chinese, Czech, Dutch, English, French, German, Greek, Hebrew, Hindi, Hungarian, Italian, Indonesian, Japanese, Kannada, Korean, Latvian, Lithuanian, Malayalam, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian, Spanish, Swedish, Tamil, Telugu, Thai, Turkish, Ukrainian and Vietnamese.
+Google News was first introduced in September 2002.
+The initial idea was developed by Krishna Bharat.

 The service covers news articles appearing within the past 44 days on various news websites.
-In total, Google News aggregates content from more than 20,000 publishers.
+In total, Google News aggregates content from more than 50,000 publishers.
 For the English language, it covers about 4,500 sites; for other languages, fewer.
 Its front page provides roughly the first 200 characters of the article and a link to its larger content.
 Websites may or may not require a subscription; sites requiring a subscription are no longer noted in the article's description.

 The "first click free" program, introduced in 2008, allowed users to find and read articles behind a paywall.
 The reader's first click to the content is free, and the number after that would be set by the content provider.
 On December 1, 2009, Google changed its policy to allow a limit of five articles per day, in order to protect publishers from abuse.
 This policy was again changed on September 29, 2015 where this limit was changed to three articles per day.
 In October 2017, this program was replaced with a "flexible sampling" model in which each publisher chooses how many, if any, free articles were allowed.

 The layout of Google News underwent a major revision on May 16, 2011.
 On July 14, 2011, Google introduced "Google News Badges", which it later retired in October 2012.

 In June 2017, the desktop version of Google News saw a thorough redesign that according to Google had the goal to "make news more accessible and easier to navigate ... with a renewed focus on facts, diverse perspectives, and more control for users."
 Yet several options such as the search tools menu were removed along with the redesign, making searches much more difficult.
 It now uses a card format for grouping related news stories, and as summarized by Engadget, "doesn't look like a search results page anymore", removing text snippets and blue links.

-Historically users could choose to hide articles originating from a news source.
-These hidden sources can still be listed in a user's settings however these exclusions are no longer honoured.
-The option to exclude a source of news items is no longer presented.

 According to a 2020 study in the journal Nature Human Behaviour, Google News prioritizes local news outlets when individuals search for keywords specifically related to topics of local interest.

 On October 18, 2023 Google confirmed they cut at least 40 jobs in the news division.
 Google clarified that: "These internal changes have no impact on our misinformation and information quality work in News."